zac-heisey/murray-lampert/home-additions-rancho-penasquitos.md

 ## Home Expansion & Room Additions in Rancho Penasquitos

-We've provided top-quality room additions to homeowners in Rancho Penasquitos since 1975, and we have the [testimonials](/testimonials) to prove it.
+We've provided top-quality bathroom upgrades, [kitchen remodels](/kitchen-remodeling-rancho-penasquitos), and room additions to homeowners in Rancho Penasquitos since 1975, and we have the [testimonials](/testimonials) to prove it.
 Each project we take on begins with a free in-home consultation.
 Our professional architects will work with you to assess your needs as well as your home’s potential for improvement.

 Whether you need just a bit more in your bathroom or an entirely new floor, our architects will evaluate the possibilities and deliver a few initial blueprints.
 From there, we'll create a [3D project rendering](/3d-architectural-rendering-services) to give a better idea of what your finished home addition project will look like.